COMPLETE YOUR FIRST SEMESTER.

 Probation and Dismissal

-Students on probation will be notified officially after the beginning of the second semester.
+Students on probation will be officially notified after the beginning of the second semester.
 Students to be dismissed because of academic failure will be notified after the grades are made available.

-Your Undergraduate Research Options
+Undergraduate Research Options

+Notre Dame has recently dedicated significant resources to undergraduate research.
 Taking part in undergraduate research can help you:

 - Gain in-depth knowledge of research techniques